chiteroman/FrameworkPatch/README.md

 ...
 ```

-After .dex files are decompiled, you must search in folders for this files and modify like this:
+After all .dex files are decompiled, you must search in folders for these files and modify like this:

 - AndroidKeyStoreSpi.smali:

-Search for method "engineGetCertificateChain" and near the end should be a line like this:
+Search for method "engineGetCertificateChain" and there should be a line near the end like this:
 ```
 const/4 v4, 0x0
 aput-object v2, v3, v4